Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 3. Used building materials that are poor conductors of heat

-5. Construct farm houses east west direction
+5. Construct farm houses in east-west direction

 7. Install humidifiers or open trays filled with water to increase or reduce humidity.